Personal Development and Pitstop

 We want to develop happy, confident learners prepared for adulthood; in order to do this we need to develop critical thinking, problem solving skills, improve student’s ability to concentrate, and make learning more meaningful, valuable, and rewarding.
 Personal development activities promote these skills, are fun and help students to become more engaged in their learning and retain more information.

-Phase 2 and 3 students will access 2 afternoons per week of personal development on a termly carousel between Forest School, Beach School, Swimming, Dance, STEM, Outdoor Education, Environmental Projects, Enterprise, Cutural Captial Projects, French Projects and Bushcraft.
+Students from top of phase 1 to phase 3 will access 1 afternoon per week of personal development on a termly carousel between Bush craft, Beach School, Swimming, Dance, Outdoor Education, Enterprise, Stop Motion animation, Team Building Games and Horse Riding.

 Phase 4 and 5 students do not access personal development afternoons as their timetables focus on career pathways and Preparation For Adulthood.
 For further details see Phase 4 and 5 curriculum link.